-Many electronic products become outdated within a very short period of time.
-As a result, more and more of these "old" electronic products, also known as "e-waste", are disposed of in landfills.
-Every item of e-waste disposed of in a landfill or improperly disposed of has the potential to cause severe impacts to people, animals and land.
+Many electronic products become outdated within a short period of time.
+As a result, more and more electronic products, also known as "e-waste," are disposed of in landfills.
+E-waste improperly disposed of in a landfill has the potential to impact people, animals and land.

-Electronic Waste Recycling Act - California law governing the management of electronic waste.
+Electronic Waste Recycling Act - California law governing the management of electronic waste

-This City of Stockton webpage last reviewed on --- 7/5/2011
+This City of Stockton web page last reviewed on --- 1/14/2023